Frequently Asked Questions

 The Doing Business research is conducted in cooperation with leading academic scholars.
 Each of the indicators underlying Doing Business is based on an academic paper, and all these papers have been or are in the process of being published in peer-reviewed academic journals.
 Doing Business has also compiled a list of research papers on topics covered by Doing Business.

 Each indicator set measures a different aspect of the business regulatory environment.
 The distance to frontier scores and associated rankings of an economy can vary, sometimes significantly, across indicator sets.
-The average correlation coefficient between the 10 indicator sets included in the aggregate distance to frontier score is 0.37, and the coefficients between 2 sets of indicators range from 0.19 (between getting electricity and registering property) to 0.60 (between protecting minority investors and resolving insolvency).
+The average correlation coefficient between the 10 indicator sets included in the aggregate distance to frontier score is 0.48, and the coefficients between 2 sets of indicators range from 0.32 (between getting credit and paying taxes) to 0.61 (between registering property and enforcing contracts).
 These correlations suggest that economies rarely score universally well or universally badly on the indicators.

 Variation in performance across the indicator sets is not at all unusual.
 It reflects differences in the degree of priority that government authorities give to particular areas of business regulation reform and in the ability of different government agencies to deliver tangible results in their area of responsibility.

 What do higher rankings mean?